 Department of Justice

 The Department of Justice (DOJ) received “C’s” across their CIO authority enhancements, modernizing government technology and portfolio review.
 DOJ is focusing funding and resources into the U.S. Marshall Service (body cameras, software and video storage) and a $134M Task Order with CGI Federal to upgrade financial management systems.
 With CGI’s help, the DOJ hopes to render its Unified Financial Management System (UFMS) and Unified Asset Management System (UMAS) programs more efficient in streamlining departmental procedures.
 The DOJ intends to use CGI programs Momentum and Sunflower capabilities to strengthen efforts surrounding asset management, resource allocation and procurements, while also integrating required zero-trust security measures.
 CGI secured a potential $250M blanket purchase agreement (BPA) that includes $133.9M for management, operations and maintenance to support to DOJ’s UFMS and UAMS.
 Technology vendors and channel partners should continue to expect increased requirements from DOJ for cloud security, systems optimization and software implementation.

 Increasing the role of the CIO in procurement decisions, replacing legacy technology and shoring up cybersecurity remain pain points across federal agencies.
 These are the main concerns on the minds of every federal CIO and where we expect to see dollars flow both from agency budgets and the technology modernization fund (TMF).

 To get more TD SYNNEX Public Sector Market Insight content, please visit our Market Intelligence microsite.

 About the Author:

-Dawit Blackwell is a senior analyst of the DLT Market Insights team covering Federal Civilian agencies.
+Dawit Blackwell is a senior analyst of the TD SYNNEX Public Sector Market Insights team covering Federal Civilian agencies.